Arka-Bhowmik/oral_properties/README.md

 1. Citing the source paper or data source.
 2. Source paper: Details will be modified upon publication.
-3. Data source: A. Bhowmik and S. Chakraborty, Measured temperature, blood perfusion, metabolic heat generation and thermal diffusivity of healthy oral mucosa, OSCC and OSF, 2020 [Online]: https://github.com/Arka-Bhowmik/oral_properties
+3. Data source: A. Bhowmik, J. Chatterjee, and S. Chakraborty, Measured temperature, blood perfusion, metabolic heat generation and thermal conductivity of healthy oral mucosa, OSCC and OSF, 2020 [Online]: https://github.com/Arka-Bhowmik/oral_properties

 Further information can be obtained from Dr. Arka Bhowmik (arkabhowmik@yahoo.co.uk) and/or Dr. Suman Chakraborty (suman@mech.iitkgp.ac.in).